permaweb/ao/sdk/README.md

 # AO SDK

-This sdk will run in a browser or server environment, the purpose is to manage ao smart contracts state evaluation.
+This sdk will run in a browser or server environment, the purpose is to abstract interacting with the infrastructure needed for deploying, evaluating, and interacting with `ao` Smart Contracts.

-The sdk consists of two dependencies:
+- Reads state from a `ao` Compute Unit `cu`

-- @permaweb/ao-loader - loads and evaluates the contract source in a secure wasm environment
+- Writes interactions to an `ao` Message Unit `mu`
-- PouchDb and browser/server database to store the interactions of each contact, as well as the state snapshots
+- Deploys Contracts to the `warp` gateway

 # Testing